 The Origin of Bass Bugs

 So, why do such flies work so well?
 Bass always keep an eye on what is happening on the surface.
 Bass are predators and will eat anything that looks like fair game.
 Patterns that suggests a living and vulnerable creature struggling on the surface of the water are the most successful.
 Amphibians like frogs are not that good at swimming and are no match for a hungry Bass.
 These fish primarily hunt by sound and sight.
-Even if the object does not look like anything it has seen before, if it moves and therefore looks alive, it is considered food.
+Even if the object does not look like anything it has seen before, if it moves and therefore alive, it is considered food.
 Young Bass feed on tiny crustaceans, insects and their larvae, rodents, worms and tadpoles.
 They soon add to the range of their diet and progress onto larger food such as frogs, crayfish, leeches and other fish.
 The largest bass has been known to take baby ducks and other small waterfowl.

 Most bass prefer to ambush a helpless or careless creature rather than engage in a tiring high-speed chase of a terrified prey.
-A lot of big bass will attack when a bass bug is accidentally or purposefully let sit for a long period (ten seconds or more) or when moved only slightly just after it hits the water.
+A lot of big bass will attack when a bass bug is accidentally or purposefully let sit for a long period (ten seconds or more) or when moved it only slightly just after it hit the water.
 Most fishermen like to move bass bugs too quickly which may be more entertaining to us than to the fish.

 You can get good hit rates by inching the bass fly in, over, or around structure, as if it was trying to sneak out of danger.
 There are times when bass will chase and strike rapidly moving bass bugs.
 No one retrieve is always the best.
 Foods, temperature, water conditions, and individual fish habits vary.
 That’s why fishing flies and catching bass never get boring.
 Don’t hesitate to experiment with all types of actions and action speeds.